basecamp/highrise-api/sections/people.md

 Additionally, the `company-name` is used to either lookup a company with that name or create a new one if it didn’t already exist.
 You can also refer to an existing company instead using `company-id`.

-By default, a new person is assumed to be visible to Everyone.
+By default, a new person is assumed to be visible to `Everyone`.
 You can also chose to make the person only visible to the creator using `Owner` as the value for the visible-to tag.
 Or `NamedGroup` and pass in a group-id tag too.

 If the account doesn’t allow for more people to be created, a `507 Insufficient Storage` response will be returned.